Greco-Turkish War (1897): Thessalian front

-At Domokos the Greeks assembled 40,000 men in a strong defensive position, joined by about 2,000 Italian "Redshirt" volunteers under the command of Ricciotti Garibaldi, son of Giuseppe Garibaldi.
+At Domokos the Greeks assembled 40,000 men in a strong defensive position, joined by about 2,000 Italian "Redshirt" volunteers under the command of Ricciotti Garibaldi, son of Giuseppe Garibaldi and the Philhellenic Legion of 150 men, from 16 different nationalities, most prominently British, French, German, Danish and Polish, as well as non-Redshirt Italian.
+The regiment was created after proposals by Henry Nevinson.
+A notable member of the Legion was the Swedish-speaking Finnish author John William Nylander.
 The Ottoman Empire had a total of about 70,000 troops, of whom about 45,000 were directly engaged in the battle.

 On 16 May the attackers sent part of their army around the flank of the Greeks to cut off their line of retreat, but it failed to arrive in time.
 The next day, the rest of their army made a frontal assault.
 Both sides fought ferociously.
 The Ottomans were held at bay by the fire of the defending infantry until their left flank defeated the Greek right.
 The Ottoman formation broke through, forcing a renewed withdrawal.
 Smolenskis was ordered to stand his ground at the Thermopylae passage, but on 20 May a ceasefire went into effect.